 It’s not like when you try something from the internet where the directions are, you’ll miss a step and you’re like, Ah, I don’t know about this right?

-There’s really a lot of testings.
+There are really a lot of tests.
 Cookbooks are phenomenal for inspiration.

 Keep it simple

 I want to keep it very, very simple.
 Anything that takes longer than that.
 It just becomes a chore, right?